mykyusuf/Tigers-Goats/README.md

 # Tigers-Goats
- Tiger and goats game in Java with Basic GUI.
+ Tigers and goats game in Java with Basic GUI.

  Users play with goats and AI plays with tigers